bluemelov1/KomplRechnernetze/szenario2/README.md

 ## Testing with WireShark

 After installing wireshark on the host, we need to select the interface created in the previous step and execute the ping command on any of the VMs.
-We will see the following results
+We will see the following results:
 ![Ping in wireguard](img/wireguard.jpg)